Here are 3 hacks to help you with learning more and making the most of video lectures.

 Live, interactive lectures provide stimulating learning material, but it can be hard to take notes and stay actively engaged at the same time.
 Rigorous classes needed to qualify for highly professional jobs often involve a lot of material and course objectives.

 Trying to listen and transcribe can leave you completely lost and way behind.
-Consider recording each lesson to replay later.
+Consider using a screen recorder to record each lesson to replay later.
 This way, you can be actively participating in the live lecture, absorbing the information as it’s presented.

 When you screen-record your class, you won’t miss out on the interactive learning experience and you’ll be able to relive it again later.
 This will be extremely useful if you need to brush up on some of the information before an exam.